hemilabs/heminetwork/localnode/NODE_RUNNING.md

-The [localnode project](.) will always contain versions of Docker images that are stable releases and will be compatible with each other and the greater hemitwork.
+The [localnode project](.) will always contain versions of Docker images that are stable releases and will be compatible with each other and the greater hemi network.
 Therefore, if you want to update your node, pull the update from Github and simply re-run the [gen-files.sh](./gen-files.sh) script and the appropriate compose file.
-Any daemons that go away will not be run.
+Any daemons that are no longer used will not be started by the new compose file.
 Any daemons that are added or updated will be run.
-Datad irectories and default configs will be updated with the config files and scripts within the project.
+Data directories and default configs will be updated with the config files and scripts within the project.

+_Important Note: It is your responsibility to backup any important data before_ _performing an upgrade._

 ## Peer-to-Peer (P2P)